armory/documentation/_admin_guides/preprod_environment.md

 For your preprod environment you will want to have it match your production properties as closely as possible with the exception of a few environment properties described below.

 ##### S3 Properties
-The following determines where Spinnaker will store persitent items like application details, pipelines, etc.
+The following determines where Spinnaker will store persistent items like application details, pipelines, etc.
 It's critical that these are not the same as your production deployment.
 ```
 ARMORYSPINNAKER_S3_BUCKET=mycompany-preprod-spinnaker